vinipitta/vinipitta/README.md

 Find more at [www.viniciusaraujo.net](https://www.viniciusaraujo.net).

 ### My repositories
-I hope to be more active here on Git anytime soon.
-By now, if you want to check my coding style checkout my [Hacker Rank's Solutions repo](https://github.com/vinipitta/hackerrank/tree/master/src/net/viniciusaraujo/hackerrank).
+If you want to check my coding style, checkout my [Hacker Rank's Solutions repo](https://github.com/vinipitta/hackerrank/tree/master/src/net/viniciusaraujo/hackerrank).

 <!--
 **vinipitta/vinipitta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.